Understanding Food Cravings: 6 Key Reasons Explained

 • Dehydration – if you’re dehydrated, you may be more likely to crave sugary drinks or salty snacks

 *Unconscious forces are the things we work on at Eating Enlightenment!
-You start by journaling, and quickly start to become more aware of these unconscious energies and “parts”.
+You start by journaling and quickly become more aware of these unconscious energies and “parts.”

-As you get more knowledge of these internal dynamics, you create a map of your inner world and how it relates to food.
-Then you can understand why you binge and how to stop.
+As you learn more about these internal dynamics, you create a map of your inner world and how it relates to food.
+Then, you can understand why you binge and how to stop.

 Intuitive Eating comes much more naturally from this point onward.